List of implemented RawIO modules#

 Notes#

 check for the file extension and will gather the header information based on the extension.
-Additionally it functions with RHS v 1.0 and RHD 1.0, 1.1, 1.2, 1.3, 2.0, 3.0, and 3.1 files.
+Additionally it functions with RHS v 1.0 and v 3.x and RHD 1.0, 1.1, 1.2, 1.3, 2.0, 3.x files.

 • Intan files contain amplifier channels labeled ‘A’, ‘B’ ‘C’ or ‘D’

-depending on the port in which they were recorded along with the following additional channels.
+depending on the port in which they were recorded along with the following additional streams.
 0: ‘RHD2000’ amplifier channel 1: ‘RHD2000 auxiliary input channel’, 2: ‘RHD2000 supply voltage channel’, 3: ‘USB board ADC input channel’, 4: ‘USB board digital input channel’, 5: ‘USB board digital output channel’

 Examples#